 iii) A style comprising elements of both of the above.

-We welcome clients showing us examples of videos styles on which they would like to base their own video but we are happy to come up with a concept of our own.
+We are open to clients showing us examples of videos styles on which they would like to base their own video but we are happy to come up with a concept of our own.

 Time Frames: From planning meetings, through filming to actual delivery.

 Legislative Requirements: e.g. DBS Check, Police checks, Manual Handling, Risk Assessments, agreements from people taking part.

 Budget: How the project will be paid for: deposit, staged payments or full payment.